PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 Click [here](../viewmodel-locator.md) for detailed information on the ```ViewModelLocator```.

 Above should be enough to get started with Prism.
+Go forth and write awesome code!